mmccroskey/Mist/README.md

 Because Mist is backed by [Realm](https://realm.io/docs/swift/latest/), your model classes need to follow all of [Realm's rules for model classes](https://realm.io/docs/swift/latest/#models).

-#### Example: TinyTask App
+### Example: TinyTask App

 Let's say we're building a simple Todo app, which we'll call TinyTask.
-TinyTask lets Users create Todo Lists, Todos, and Todo Attachments.
-Todo Lists can have many Todos, and Todos can have many Attachments.
+TinyTask lets Users create Todo Lists & Todos.
+Todo Lists can be private or be shared with other Users.
+Todos can be assigned to Users, and can have associated Attachments.
 Here are the model classes we need to create:

-##### Todo
+#### Todo

 ```swift